timurgordon/tf-zola-template/content/join-us/positions/graphic_designer.md

 ---
-title: "OurWorld Ambassador"
+title: "Graphic Designer"
-description: "Together we expand and create this OurWorld platform, with the purpose to give a better digital life to billions of people.
-Anyone is invited to build solutions and we need help reaching out to people and spreading the vision of a better digital world."
+description: "Create 3D graphics and animations for ourverse and design our digital world."
 insert_anchor_links: "left"
 updated: 2019-04-11T20:33:00-05:00 # Comment-out this line with a # if content is unchanged
 template: "page.html"
 taxonomies:
-  roles: ["Develop", "Inspire", "Ideate"]
+  roles: ["Create"]
+  tags: ["Metaverse"]
 ---

-{% row(bgPath="/images/bernhard-eisenmann-unsplash.jpg") %}

 # Create OurWorld together